top of page

 Bacterial mastitis

 If flu-like symptoms (fever, aches, chills) persist for more than 24 hours alongside congestion, redness, and heat in one or more segments of the breast then antibiotics are usually required.
 Bacterial mastitis is not contagious, and breastfeeding does not need to stop.
-If there is nipple damage there is an increased risk of mastitis, however, new evidence shows that mastitis is not caused by the entry of bacteria via the wound on the nipple.

 Management: